Mixture Density Networks

 Here, (c) is the dimension of the target vector (t), and we assume the components are independent within each Gaussian.

-Unlike standard neural networks that output only a conditional mean (f(x; w)), MDNs provide a full conditional distribution, capturing multiple modes and heteroscedasticity in the data.
+Unlike standard neural networks that output only a conditional mean (f(x; w)), MDNs provide a full conditional distribution, capturing multiple modes in the data.
 This is particularly useful in regression tasks where the target is inherently multi-modal.

 • Training is done using maximum likelihood estimation, minimizing the negative log-likelihood of the observed targets under the predicted mixture distribution.